Operate a Pool

 : the public key that corresponds to thestacks_private_key

-: a signature that demonstrates that you actually controls yoursigner-key
+: a signature that demonstrates that you actually control yoursigner-key

 .
-Because signer keys need to be unique, this is also a safety check to ensure that other Stackers can’t use someone else’s public keymax-amount
+Because signer keys need to be unique, this is also a safety check to ensure that other Stackers can’t use someone else’s signer key.max-amount

-: The maximum amount of ustx (1 stx = 1,000,000 ustx) that can be locked in the transaction that uses this signature.
-For example, if callingstack-increase
+: The maximum amount of uSTX (1 STX = 1,000,000 uSTX) that can be locked in the transaction that uses this signature.
+For example, if callingstack-aggregation-increase

-, then this parameter dictates the maximum amount of ustx that can be used to add more locked STXauth-id
+, then this parameter dictates the maximum amount of uSTX that can be used to add more locked STX to the already committed position.auth-id

 Signer signatures are signatures created using a particular signer key.
-They demonstrate that the controller of that signer key is allowing a Stacker to use their signing key.
+They demonstrate that the controller of that signer key is allowing a Stacker to use their signer's public key.
 The signer signature’s message hash is created using the following data:

 method

 : a string that indicates the Stacking method that is allowed to utilize this signature.
-The valid options arestack-increase
+The valid options arestack-stx

 ,stack-extend

-: a value from 0-12, which indicates how long the Stacker is allowed to lock their STX for in this particular Stacking transaction.
+: a value between 1 and 12, which indicates how long the Stacker is allowed to lock their STX for in this particular Stacking transaction.
 Foragg-commit

-: This represents the reward cycle in which the Stacking transaction can be confirmed (see the note above on passing in the correct reward cycle forstack-stx
+: This represents the reward cycle in which the Stacking transaction can be confirmed (forstack-aggregation-commit-indexed

 : The Bitcoin address that is allowed to be used for receiving rewards.
-This corresponds to the Bitcoin address associated with your signer
+This corresponds to the Bitcoin address associated with your signerconfig

 Now that we have an overview of role and contents of signatures, let's see how to actually generate them.
 You have several options available.

-Degen Labs has a signature generation tool that will generator a signature using their signer.
+Degen Lab has a signature generation tool that will generate a signature using their signer.
 This is the quickest and simplest option.
-To generate a signature using this method, all you need to do is visit their signature tool and pass in the relevant information as covered on this page.
+To generate a signature using this method, all you need to do is visit their signature tool and pass in the relevant information as covered on the page.

 Generating your signature with stacks.js